-You will be asked to complete and sign consent forms prior to sperm banking on our online consent platform.
+You will be asked to complete and sign consent forms prior to sperm banking.

 Medical consultation

 You will have a medical consultation with a consultant to go through your medical history and make sure that you are fit and well.
 A physical examination may also be conducted.